-From Pike Hall a short section of The Street remains in use as a farm track and then it continues over Brassington Moor and passes by the north-east side of Minninglow Hill in a gentle curve to resume its straight course south of Minninglow towards Gallowlow Lane, Straight Knolls and Longcliffe.
-"Straight" is a relative term and on the ground The Street gently curves here and there to adjust to the topography.
+From Pike Hall a short section of The Street remains in use as a farm track and then it continues south over Brassington Moor and passes by the north-east side of Minninglow Hill in a gentle curve to resume its straight course south of Minninglow towards Gallowlow Lane, Straight Knolls and Longcliffe.
+On the ground The Street gently curves here and there to adjust to the topography.